 As a writer and administrator, Carly loves to tell compelling, socially informed stories about music.
 She frequently explores how the arts intersect with social justice, feminism, and marginalized narratives as a contributor for Schmopera.com and on her personal blog, Classical Conditioning.
 Having completed a Public Relations internship at the John F. Kennedy Center for the Performing Arts in Washington, D.C., Carly now works as a copywriter and strategist for Miami-based communications firm theAOinsight, serving a roster of arts and social service nonprofit clients.
 She is especially dedicated to collaborating with early-career musicians, and freelances designing customized publicity and marketing materials for emerging artists.

 Carly completed her undergraduate degree in Oboe Performance at the Eastman School of Music under the tutelage of Richard Killmer, with additional Baroque oboe studies under Geoffrey Burgess.
 At the same time, she pursued a dual-degree in Brain & Cognitive Sciences at the University of Rochester, concentrating on psycholinguistics and graduating magna cum laude.
-In 2017, she completed a Master of Music degree in Oboe Performance at the Schulich School of Music of McGill University, studying under Jacqueline Leclair and playing as a member of the McGill Symphony Orchestra, Contemporary Music Ensemble, and Baroque Orchestra.
+In 2017, she completed a Master of Music degree at the Schulich School of Music of McGill University, studying under Jacqueline Leclair.

 Just for fun

-- Hidden talent: Baking the best banana bread.
-Also — apparently — alliteration.
+- Hidden talent: Baking the best banana bread

 - Weirdest day job: Caring for thousands of mice at a cancer research center

-I play a Lorée AK oboe (R series) named Octavian, and make reeds using Rigotti cane, a Ross gouge, Sierra tubes, and a Coelho shaper tip.
-My lucky thread color is lime green.
+I play a Lorée AK oboe (R series) named Octavian, and a 1974 Rigoutat English horn named Penelope.
+I make reeds using Rigotti cane, a Ross gouge, Sierra tubes, and a Coelho shaper tip.
+My lucky thread color is forest green.